preske87/piwigo_image_tagger/readme.md

 * `piwigo_url_root`: the base URL of your piwigo installation
 * `piwigo_user`: the user to be used for accessing piwigo
 * `piwigo_pass`: the password for the pwigo_user
+* `wait_time_between_api_calls`: the time period to be waited between images being sent to Azure API.
+Setting this is required when using the free tiers since they limit the amount of calls per minute.

 # How does it work?